“If California could hook up to Liz, there wouldn’t be any power shortage!”

 Liz has been described as a ‘smart, sassy songwriter’ with an ability to ‘build sensitive snapshots….’
 The petite redhead was nominated “Songwriter of the Year 2008” by the American Roots Music Association.
 She won the 2005 USA Songwriting Contest for her song,”He Left It in His Other Pants” and was a finalist in the American Songwriting Contest for her deep Blues song, “Juice Head Man”.

 Liz Mandeville grew up with the arts.
-Liz’s dad played and sang folk music for his family while taking classes at the Chicago Art Institute on the GI Bill after serving in Korea.
+Liz’s dad played and sang Americana music for his family while taking classes at the Chicago Art Institute on the GI Bill after serving in the Korean War.
 He taught his daughter to paint and to sing.
 His work, always art-related, exposed Liz to galleries, gardens and museums.
 Her mother, an actress who taught, took young Liz to musicals, plays and concerts, insisting that her daughter get music and dance lessons, even if it meant the family might go without.
-Their Hi-Fi was always playing, sometimes Stravinsky or Mahalia Jackson, sometimes Ledbelly, Lightnin’ Hopkins, or Hank Williams.
+Their Hi-Fi was always playing, sometimes Stravinsky or Broadway or Mahalia Jackson, sometimes Ledbelly, Chet Atkins, Johnny Cash or Hank Williams.

 Liz’s dad’s basic training in Louisiana led to lifelong love of New Orleans, so the family took many auto trips through the South, always ending in dad’s favorite city.
 Those trips exposed young Liz to the many flavors of American Roots music from Appalachian Bluegrass to New Orleans Jazz, Southern Gospel music and all points in between.
 Liz plays the washboard in a style first made popular in Louisiana and employed in many traditional blues settings, adding that Creole rhythm to her music.